AdirS0/Measure-site-response-time/README.md

-# Measure-site-response-time
+# Measure site response time
-A Python script to measure a site's response time.
+A Python script that takes a URL as input and measures its response time in seconds with a certain threshold.
+If an excpetion occurs, it is raised with the relevant info.